kmsec137/zorya-volos/README.md

 </p>

-ZORYA VOLOS IS A PRIVATE FORK OF ZORYA OWNED BY KEITH MAKAN SECURITY CONSULTANCY (PTY) LTD
+ZORYA VOLOS IS A FORK OF ZORYA OWNED AND MAINTAINED BY KEITH MAKAN SECURITY CONSULTANCY (PTY) LTD

+What KMSEC has added:
+- volos memory interaction tracking system

 Zorya is a **concolic execution framework** designed to detect **logic-related bugs, language-specific vulnerabilities, and identify new patterns of security issues mainly in Go binaries**.
 The analysis begins by generating CPU register and memory dumps using ```gdb```.
 Zorya loads these dumps to initialize execution from a specified starting address, ensuring a realistic and accurate representation of the program state.